olafgleba/paul/source/assets/README.md

 # assets/

-This the appropriate folder to places your fonts etc.
+Places your fonts or whatever you think is a "asset" here.

-Nesting of folders are allowed.
+Nesting of folders is allowed.